EuroPython/website/data/pages-content/tickets.md

     [EuroPython Helpdesk](mailto:helpdesk@europython.eu) (staffed by wonderful
     volunteers).

-### Note for Remote Tickets
-If you cannot make it to Dublin and struggle to afford the remote tickets, there will be Financial Aid available soon!
-You are welcome to apply if you need the help.
-We want to interact with **YOU** at EuroPython 2022!

-## How can I get a refund?
+## How can I Get a Refund?

 - For in-person tickets: We understand that things can be especially complicated during a pandemic.
 We aim to offer a full refund of your ticket(s) if your circumstances change.
 Before 11 June, you can request a full refund from the order details link in your order confirmation email.
 After the date, please email us at <mailto:refunds@europython.eu> if you need a refund due to special circumstances.

 - For remote tickets:
-  - Before 11 June, you can request a full refund from the order details link in your order confirmation email.
-  - Between 11 June to 26 June, please email us at <mailto:refunds@europython.eu>.
+  - You can request a refund until 26 June by emailing us at <mailto:refunds@europython.eu>.
   - After 26 June, refund is not possible.